rigetti/pyquil/docs/source/start.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The expected locations of the QVM and Compiler endpoints are configurable in pyQuil.
 When running on a QMI, these
-configuration values are automatically managed so as to point to the relevant Rigetti-internal endpoints.
+configuration values are automatically managed so as to point to the correct endpoints.
 When running
 locally, these default to values reasonable for a user running local instances of the Rigetti toolchain on their laptop.
-Ideally, little-to-no work will be required for setting up this configuration environment locally or remotely, or for
+Ideally, little-to-no work will be required for setting up this configuration environment locally or from your QMI, or for
 transferring functioning code from one configured environment to another.

 .. note::
     A config file is not necessary to run locally, though it may be useful in configuring your local set-up.

-In general, these values are read out of a pair of configuration files (stored at the location described by the environment
+In general, these values are read out of a pair of configuration files which are stored at the location described by the environment
-variables ``FOREST_CONFIG`` and ``QCS_CONFIG``, or else at the respective default locations ``~/.forest_config`` and
+variables ``QCS_CONFIG`` and ``FOREST_CONFIG``, or else at the respective default locations ``~/.qcs_config`` and
-``~/.qcs_config``), which by default have the following respective contents:
+``~/.forest_config``.
+By default, they contain the following on a local installation:

+QCS Config
 ::

     [Rigetti Forest]